-IDC's Mobile and Cloud Software Development service provides deep insights into developer attitudes and preferences for software development tools, languages, and programming models, with special focus on 3rd Platform mobile and cloud technologies.
-The service estimates developer populations across geographies, verticals, technologies and, where possible, gender and race.
-In addition to programming languages and software development tools, the service covers the technologies behind cloud application platform offerings such as containers, orchestration engines, API design tools, mobile back end-as-a-service (MBaaS), and IoT developer offerings.
-The service explores paradigm shifts in application platforms and architectures and forecasts the sizes of various software development tools markets.
+IDC's Developer Demographics, Communities and Skills service provides deep insights into developer attitudes and preferences for software development tools, languages, and programming models with a focus on 3rd Platform mobile and cloud technologies.
+This service estimates developer populations across geographies, verticals, technologies and where possible, gender and ethnicity.
+In addition to programming languages and software development tools, this service covers the technologies behind cloud application platform offerings such as containers, orchestration engines, API design tools, mobile back end as a service (MBaaS), and IoT developer offerings.
+This research explores paradigm shifts in application platforms and architectures such as the move to microservices and low-code model development platforms.
+It also provides market shares and forecasts for software development tools markets.

 - Programming languages and IDE choices

 - Low-code and model-driven application platforms

 - Developer product positioning, marketing, business models, monetization, and pricing models

 - Evolution of application architectures (e.g., client/server, SOA, distributed systems, and microservices)

 - Developer Population Sizing and Forecasts Across Geographies